sakaroncloud/docker-nginx-node-tls/README.md

 ```

 #### Bind Mount
 You have to change your volume of configuration file or html file.
 It depends on operating system and your project directory.
+The below is just an example, you need to update all the required volumes for both nginx and certbot (if you want to use letsencrypt).
 ```bash
 For Windows:
 ❌ F:\docker-nginx-node-tls\nginx\config:/etc/nginx/conf.d